dcunited001/te-xel-io/app/posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.md

 Performing music requires strengthening your self-perception.
 If you're playing for an audience, you need to understand how you sound to the audience and how your expression of sound will affect their interpretation.
 Playing in a group is even more important because your volume level needs to match that of the band.
 Some members of a band, like drums and bass never seem to stand out, but provide a foundation for the rest of the music.
 The other members would completely fall apart if the drummer lost rhythm.
 So performing music with a group also allows us to introspect on the importance of developing fulfilling specialized roles as part of a group.
 Additionally, improvisationally performing music as part of a group requires deep understanding of the group's intention of musical direction, as well each member's playing abilities.

+Drumset is unique amoung instruments for its ability to improve rhythmic coordination.
+Learning drumset forces you to disassociate from conscious control over each limb as the rhythms you play become further disconnected.
+You have to learn to focus on everything at once.
+A good excercise is to learn to play triplet patterns while playing sixteenth note patterns with another limb, a la [Fantasie Impromptu](https://en.wikipedia.org/wiki/Fantaisie-Impromptu).

 <a name="writing"/>

 ### &#x2297; [Writing](/posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.html#writing)